LianaTechnologies/lianaautomation-sitetracking/README.md

-# LianaAutomation Plugin for WordPress
+# LianaAutomation Site Tracking Plugin for WordPress

-This plugin provides necessary functions to integrate WordPress with LianaAutomation.
+This plugin provides necessary functions to integrate WordPress with LianaAutomation marketing automation platform.

-This plugin provides the following events: page browse
+This plugin implements the following events: site tracking (page browse event)

 # Information for Developers: